TheLeoMag/Master-Thesis/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14020130.svg)](https://doi.org/10.5281/zenodo.14020130)

 > **NYT Dataset**: The New York Times dataset used in this project is from:
 Dornel, B. (2021). *New York Times Articles & Comments (2020), Version 1* [Data set].
-Kaggle.
-Retrieved February 29, 2024, from [https://www.kaggle.com/datasets/benjaminawd/new-york-times-articles-comments-2020](https://www.kaggle.com/datasets/benjaminawd/new-york-times-articles-comments-2020)
+Kaggle.  [https://www.kaggle.com/datasets/benjaminawd/new-york-times-articles-comments-2020](https://www.kaggle.com/datasets/benjaminawd/new-york-times-articles-comments-2020)

 > **DST Dataset**: The Der Standard dataset used in this project is from:
 Schabus, D., Skowron, M., & Trapp, M. (2017, August).
 One million posts: A data set of German online discussions [Data set].
-In Proceedings of the 40th International ACM SIGIR Conference on Research and Development in Information Retrieval (pp. 1241-1244).
+In Proceedings of the 40th International ACM SIGIR Conference on Research and Development in Information Retrieval (pp. 1241-1244). [https://www.ofai.at/resources/1m_posts](https://www.ofai.at/resources/1m_posts)

 ## Opinion Leader Detection Pipeline